 - Safety.
 Some of the safest cities in New York state can be found in the Upstate region—especially in comparison to the New York City area.

 - Seasonality.
-One word: foliage.
-Upstate New York’s foliage is to die for.
+Two words: Fall foliage.
+Upstate New York’s picturesque scenery is to die for.
 In fact, all of its seasons are.
 While many states experience mild changes in weather patterns, New York residents are lucky enough to experience four distinct seasons.